doanhecon/stata_workshop_2024/README.md

 email at doanh\[@\]msu.edu as soon as possible.

 1. Check that you have Stata installed and running on your device.
 2. Check your inbox for an email from CSTAT with a zip file named "stata_workshop_2024.zip".
 Download and unzip this file.
 This is the sample project that we will walk through together during the workshop.
 The content is the same as what you find here in this Git repository. **If you have done this, you're set and can skip step 3!**

-3. In case you cannot find the email from us with the zip file, you can download all files/folders from this Git repository to your computer, keeping all file names unchanged.
-I suggest that you create a folder named "stata_workshop_2024" (or any name of your choice) on your computer and download all files here into that folder. (**Help**: On the top right of this page, click on the green button that says "Code", then click on "Download ZIP").
+3. In case you cannot find the email from us with the zip file, you can download all files/folders from this Git repository to your computer, keeping all file names unchanged. **To do so**: On the top right of this page, click on the green button that says "Code", then click on "Download ZIP".

 Once you have completed these steps, you should have this file structure on your
 computer: